 Finding the Best Places to Retire Since 2006!

-Overview: This beautiful, racially diverse city sits amid rolling vineyards in the heart of Southern California's wine country, roughly 80 miles southeast of Los Angeles.
-Its history dates to the Temeekuyam Indians and to Spanish Colonial settlers, and today it is growing very fast.
-Most residents love this town.
+This beautiful city sits amid rolling vineyards in the heart of Southern California's wine country, roughly 80 miles southeast of Los Angeles.
+Its history reaches back to the Temecula Indians and Spanish missionaries (late-1700s).

 Early Spanish influences are still seen in the city's architecture, particularly in trendy, historic and walkable Old Town Temecula.
-Here good restaurants, including Baily's, Palumbo's Ristorante and Soro's, mingle with fun shops and boutiques.
+Here excellent restaurants, including Baily's and Soro's, mingle with fun shops and boutiques.
 The Old Town Temecula Community Theater presents Sunday afternoon chamber music recitals, jazz quartets, country music events and much more.
 The Temecula Valley Museum has both permanent and rotating exhibits, and the civic center is home to a farmers' market.
-Residents enjoy nine golf courses, 39 parks and 22 miles of trails (and city bicycle trails link to wine country trails).
-Lake Skinner is the home of the annual balloon and wine festival, and the international film festival always draws a good crowd.
+Residents enjoy at least nine golf courses, 39 parks and 22 miles of trails (and city bicycle trails link to wine country trails).
+Lake Skinner is the setting for the annual balloon and wine festival, and the international film festival always draws a good crowd.

-There are 35 or more family-owned wineries in town and in the surrounding valley.
+Forty or more family-owned wineries are in town and in the surrounding valley.
 Most are open for tastings.
 The huge Pechanga Casino and Resort has 3,000 slot machines, dining and entertainment.
-Neighborhoods are well-tended and have Mediterranean styles, contemporaries, ranch ramblers, Spanish Mission styles and more.
+Neighborhoods are well-tended and have elegant Mediterranean styles, contemporaries, ranch ramblers, Spanish Mission styles and more.

 Population: 113,000 (city proper)

 Percentage of Population Age 45 or Better: 32%

 Median Home Price: $765,000